Secondary School Education Program

 A program can include the following:

-- Sights and sounds multimedia show, 18 minutes in length, covers the background to the Vietnam War, major conflicts, and experiences of those who were involved in the war, reactions and impacts.
+- Sights and Sounds multimedia show covering the background to the Vietnam War, major battles, and experiences of those who were involved (20-minutes)

-- Viewing of Vietnam war images, posters and special temporary exhibits
+- viewing of Vietnam war images, documentaries and special temporary exhibits

-If you require a customised program, please request contact with the Education Programs Officer.
-Worksheets are available for students to use during the visit and in follow-up classes.
+Worksheets are available from the website for students to use during the visit and in follow-up classes.